Top 9 Food Bank Fundraising Ideas and Strategies

 2. Drive-Thru Pantry

-Consider offering drive-thru or mobile pantries in some of your service areas – either at the food bank or a partner agency location – to limit person-to-person contact.
+Consider offering drive-thru or mobile pantries in some of your service areas.
+This could be at the food bank or a partner agency location – to make it easier for families and individuals to receive the supplies they need.

 3. Think About Delivery

-Delivery has taken a whole new level of importance.
-A Feeding America food bank decided to think in a creative and resourceful way and start working with a school bus company in their community.
+Feeding America Food Bank decided to think creatively and start working with a school bus company in their community.
 They now use the drivers and buses that would otherwise sit idle to deliver food packages to families.

 Moving Forward

-While much uncertainty lies ahead, we know your food bank is committed to feeding the hungry, and aiding and nourishing our communities.
+Food banks are committed to feeding the hungry and aiding and nourishing our communities.

 Please reach out to our Donorbox team if you have any questions or concerns that we might help you with!